TheOrionGD/ImageStudio-Toolkit/README.md

 ### Behind the Name
 The name "ImageStudio" reflects our ambition.
 It is not an "optimizer" or a "resizer"; it is a *Studio*.
 It implies a professional workspace where creators have granular control over every aspect of their visual assets.
 It represents a paradigm shift from simple utility tools to comprehensive, professional-grade web applications.

-### Message from the Developers
+### Message from the Developer
-To our professors, peers, and anyone who uses this project: ImageStudio represents countless late nights, deep dives into MDN documentation, and a relentless pursuit of excellence.
-We hope that using this tool feels as seamless and powerful as it was challenging and rewarding to build.
-Thank you for exploring our semester project.
+To anyone who uses this project: ImageStudio represents countless late nights, deep dives into MDN documentation, and a relentless pursuit of excellence.
+I hope that using this tool feels as seamless and powerful as it was challenging and rewarding to build.
+Thank you for exploring my curiosity project.

 ---